kumu/docs/enterprise/command-line-utilities.md

 ssh admin@<hostname> -- "kumu-import" < kumu-backup.tar.gz
 ```

-# kumu-ssl-enable
+## kumu-ssl-enable

-Kumu Enterprise comes with SSL enabled by default.
-A self-signed SSL certificate is
-generated for you automatically when the instance first boots.

-Use this command to re-enable SSL after disabling, or apply changes after uploading
+Use `kumu-ssl-enable` to re-enable SSL after disabling, or apply changes after uploading
 a new certificate and key.

 ```
 ssh admin@<hostname> -- kumu-ssl-enable
 ```

-# kumu-ssl-disable
+## kumu-ssl-disable

 NOTE: Kumu Enterprise sends HSTS headers when SSL is enabled.
 Users will have to clear
 these headers from their browsers' cache to access the site via HTTP if SSL is disabled.